House of Brainiac: Main story

 Superboy and Supergirl hide from Brainiac's wolves, and convinces Livewire and Parasite to free themselves and go to Brainiac's station.
-Livewire and Parasite return Superboy and Supergirl to their normal size, and encounter Lex and Brainiac experimenting on Lana Lang.
+Livewire and Parasite return Superboy and Supergirl to their normal size, and encounter Lex Luthor and Brainiac experimenting on Lana Lang.
 Brainiac captures the duo, and transports everyone to his homeworld Colu.
-Supergirl escapes from her bonds and takes Lex with her, with Brainiac sending reinforcements to capture them.
+Supergirl escapes from her bonds and takes Luthor with her, with Brainiac sending reinforcements to capture them.
 Superman and Lobo fight off the Czarnians but retreat once they realize Chacal is stalling them for Brainiac.
 They go to Hardcore Station, a place where intergalactic aliens rest stop, and meet Space Cabbie.
 Lobo asks where Brainiac is, and Chacal finds them by tracking Lobo's scent.
 Chacal asks Lobo to take his position as leaders of Czarnians and asks Lobo to take out Superman.

 Superman initially gains the upper hand, but Chacal helps Lobo capture Superman.
-Brainiac decides to run his experiments on Lena, while deciding to capture Lex and Supergirl after Lex tells Supergirl that Brainiac is starting to lose his memories after bonding with him.
+Brainiac decides to run his experiments on Lena, while deciding to capture Lex Luthor and Supergirl after Luthor tells Supergirl that Brainiac is starting to lose his memories after bonding with him.
 Both of them are saved by Coluans, one of whom claims to be Brainiac's son.
-Brainiac takes the captured Superman, Parasite, Livewire, Superbly, Livewire, and Parasite to his room, where he uses their energy to create his wife Brainiac Queen.
-Lobo and Chacal plan to leave, but Brainiac betrays them by ordering Brainiac Queen to slaughter the majority of Lobo's people and Chacal in order for her to gain more power.
+Brainiac takes the captured Superman, Parasite, Livewire, Superboy, and Parasite to his room, where he uses their energy to create his wife Brainiac Queen.
+Lobo and Chacal plan to leave, but Brainiac betrays them by ordering Brainiac Queen to kill the majority of Lobo's people and Chacal to gain more power.

 Brainiac tells Superman he plans to let Brainiac Queen devour him and his allies and destroy other worlds to end all of existence.
 Lobo frees Superman, Livewire, and Parasite to hold off Brainiac Queen.
-Brainiac tells Lena that due to her having Lex's spirit and her mother's immortal DNA, he will have his ship absorb her.
+Brainiac tells Lena that due to her having Luthor's spirit and her mother's immortal DNA, he will have his ship absorb her.
 Brainiac explains that his experience in absorbing knowledge has weakened him and caused him to lose part of his memory.
-Conner Kent uses his tactile telekinesis to extend his field of control, deactivating Brainiac Queen and disrupting Brainiac's ship.
+Conner Kent uses his telekinesis to extend his field of control, deactivating Brainiac Queen and disrupting Brainiac's ship.